The Near Miss Effect and the Framing of Lotteries: Introduction

 This paper proposes an approach to modeling the near miss effect induced by different lottery frames and its influence on the subjective valuation of lotteries.
 To model the near miss effect we need to describe the relevant lottery framing and the metric used to measure the distance between any two possible outcomes.
-Motivated by the framing of slot machines our lotteries will consist of vectors of length $n$ in which each coordinate attains values from an alphabet of symbols $Q$ of size $q$.
-This possible set of outcomes, denoted by $Q^n$ along with a subset of winning outcomes $W\subseteq Q^n$ fully describes a lottery in our setting.
+Motivated by the framing of slot machines, our lottery outcomes are characterized by vectors of length $n \in \mathbb{N}$\, in which each coordinate attains values from an alphabet of symbols $Q$ of size $q \in \mathbb{N}$.
+This possible set of outcomes, denoted by $Q^n$ along with a subset of winning outcomes $W\subseteq Q^n$\, fully describes a lottery in our setting.
 Therefore, a lottery is depicted by the triplet $\left(q,n,W\right)$.
-We assume that each possible outcome is equally likely and thus the probability of winning is given by $p=\frac{|W|}{q^n}$.
 We assume that there is no inner metric in our alphabet of symbols and thus a natural measure for the distance between lottery outcomes is the number of coordinates in which they differ.

 We define a near miss index that captures the near miss effect induced by a given lottery and obtains values between zero and one.
 This index allows us to draw comparisons between different lotteries.
-Notably, we can form clear distinctions between different lotteries that have the same objective probability of winning, but entail a different framing that affect the near miss index.
-A rational DM will be indifferent between lotteries with an identical probability of winning and identical payoffs.
-However, a non-rational DM, who is sensitive to near misses might prefer one lottery over another, due to the former having a greater near miss effect.
+Notably, we can form clear distinctions between different lotteries that have the same objective probability of winning, but entail a different framing that affect the frequency of near miss events.